fledge-iot/fledge-south-modbus-c/doc/configuration.rst

 scale
-  Apply an scale factor to the data read in this modbus map entry by applying this floating point multiplier to the value read from the modbus device.
+  Apply a scale factor to the data read in this modbus map entry by applying this floating point multiplier to the value read from the modbus device.
 This property is optional and may be ommitted if there are no scale requirements for the particular data item.